Lasha Jaiani: Biography

 At 14, Lasha Jaiani received a scholarship to study at Whitgift School in London.
 In 2018, he was called up to play for Georgia in the 2016 European Under-18 Rugby Championship.
 Following his graduation from Whitgift, he joined Exeter University, where he played for BUCS.
 He joined the Georgia Under-20 team, competing in the 2017 and 2018 World Junior Championships.
 He participated in the preparation for the 2019 World Cup, but was not selected in the Georgia final squad, would start for Georgia in the 2020 REC against Belgium, and was then recalled to play in the Autumn Nations Cup.

-For the 2019-2020 financial year, he was voted Exeter University Sportsman of the Year.
+For the 2019-2020 financial year, he was voted University of Exeter Sportsman of the Year.
 At the beginning of 2021, he signed for Wasps in the Premiership after completing his degrees (a Bachelor of Science in Sport and a Masters in Health and Wellbeing).
 He left the club in June of the same year, without having played for the team in an official match.